Annotated Bibliography Format & Examples

 - Purpose is to summarize and evaluate.
 It should briefly communicate the work’s main point, but also discuss the background of the author or study, and the strengths/weaknesses of the work.

-- Usually found in journal databases
+- Usually found in journal databases or the beginning of a paper

 - Are objective